bsarsgard/GodotFirebaseWiki/Testing.md

 - `plugin/test/integration` holds large tests of the entire plugin's functionality combined.

 Gut has an extensive API for writing tests.
 Recommended reading includes its [Quick Start page](https://github.com/bitwes/Gut/wiki/Quick-Start) and its [Creating Tests page](https://github.com/bitwes/Gut/wiki/Creating-Tests).

+### Notes, Best Practices & Guidelines

+- The test suite is run from the command line via a GitHub Action for each pull request.
+- In order to avoid memory leaks (which will cause major issues during our CI/CD pipelines), **all dynamically-instantiated nodes must be manually freed in tests**.
+This can be done by calling `queue_free()` on said nodes.